apache/systemds/src/main/python/docs/source/guide/python_end_to_end_tut.rst

 Level 1
 -------------------

-This example shows how one can work with NumPy data within the SystemDs framework.
-More precisely we will make use of the built-in DataManager, Multinomial Logistic Regression function, and the Confusion Matrix function.
+This example shows how one can work with NumPy data within the SystemDS framework.
+More precisely, we will make use of the built-in DataManager, Multinomial Logistic Regression function, and the Confusion Matrix function.
 The dataset used in this tutorial is a preprocessed version of the "UCI Adult Data Set".
-If you are interested in data preprocessing there is a separate tutorial on this topic.
+If you are interested in data preprocessing, take a look at level 2.
 If one wants to skip the explanation then the full script is available at the bottom of this page.

-Our goal will be to predict whether the income of a person exceeds $50K/yr based on census data.
-The Adult Dataset contains attributes like age, workclass, education, marital-status, occupation, race, [...] and the labels >50K or <=50K.
 We will train a Multinomial Logistic Regression model on the training dataset and subsequently we will use the test dataset to assess how well our model can predict if the income is above or below $50K/yr based on the attributes.